 The group holds that abortion is having a devastating impact on the ability of our communities to flourish.

 It all comes down to our unwillingness as a society to protect the personhood of certainly the Black and Hispanic boys and girls, but all preborn babies.
 It represents the same root problem that permitted the enslavement of Blacks in the U.S.—refusing to acknowledge the personhood and therefore the ‘inalienable’ rights of the black man.
 That is exactly what the Supreme Court did in their erroneous abortion ruling, Roe vs Wade.
 And it is decimating our people.
 In 1787 we asked, ‘AM I NOT A MAN AND A BROTHER?’ and we overcame.
 The time has come for all believers in Buffalo to raise our voice for the future of all people and ask, “Am I Not a Child?”Rev. William Gillison

-The following is an excerpt of the personhood statement that the Buffalo church leaders will be asked to consider signing:
+The following is an excerpt of the personhood statement that the Buffalo church leaders have signed:

 Join your fellow church leaders by signing the personhood statement.